Calibrating baryonic effects in cosmic shear with external data in the LSST era: Introduction

 Weak gravitational lensing allows us to directly map the overdensity of matter fluctuations, providing a direct means to trace the history of the growth of structure in the Universe.
 However, the sensitivity of weak lensing to the matter distribution on small scales is limited by the uncertainties surrounding baryonic feedback, which in turn decreases the precision of cosmological constraints \citep{DES:2021,KiDS:2023}.
-To mitigate the systematic errors introduced by these effects, current weak lensing analyses typically exclude the data from small scales altogether \citep[e.g.][]{Prat:2021, Zacharegkas:2021, Amon:2022, Lange:2023}.
-However, incorporating these non-linear scales is essential to fully benefit from the cosmological potential of upcoming Stage-IV weak lensing surveys, such as the Legacy Survey of Space and Time (LSST) at the Vera C. Rubin Observatory \citep{LSST:2008,2018arXiv180901669T}, or the Euclid satellite \citep{Euclid:2011}.
+To mitigate the systematic errors introduced by these effects, many current weak lensing analyses exclude the data from small scales altogether \citep[e.g.][]{Prat:2021, Zacharegkas:2021, Amon:2022, Lange:2023}.
+On the other hand, the Kilo-Degree Survey (KiDS) and Hyper Suprime-Cam (HSC) mitigate uncertainties due to feedback by modelling the small scales with \texttt{HMcode} \citep{Mead:2020, Dalal:2023, KiDS:2023}.
+Incorporating these non-linear scales is essential to fully benefit from the cosmological potential of upcoming Stage-IV weak lensing surveys, such as the Legacy Survey of Space and Time (LSST) at the Vera C. Rubin Observatory \citep{LSST:2008,2018arXiv180901669T}, or the Euclid satellite \citep{Euclid:2011}.

 Furthermore, the $S_8$ tension, which is the discrepancy between the constraints on the clustering amplitude parameter $S_8 = \sigma_8 \sqrt{\Omega_{\mathrm{m}}/0.3}$ inferred from some weak lensing surveys and those obtained from the CMB, could be explained by a suppression of the non-linear matter power spectrum \citep{Schneider:2021,2206.11794,DES:2022,Arico:2023,McCarthy:2023}.
 This suppression may be indicative of either stronger baryonic feedback than predicted by hydrodynamical simulations, or a departure from the standard cosmological model.
-Recent results from the Kilo-Degree Survey (KiDS) collaboration point instead to other causes related to the calibration of redshift distributions and shape measurements \citep{Wright:2025}.
+Recent results from the KiDS collaboration point instead to other causes related to the calibration of redshift distributions and shape measurements \citep{Wright:2025}.
 Independent of the cause, it is essential to improve our understanding of baryonic feedback in order to determine the origin of the $S_8$ tension and to ensure the robustness of any future cosmological constraints from weak lensing.

 External tracers of the large-scale structure, such as X-ray gas fractions and measurements of the kinematic Sunyaev-Zel'dovich (kSZ) effect, can offer valuable complementary information to help us constrain baryonic feedback.
 X-ray gas fractions, which measure the fraction of baryons in the bound gas component of galaxy clusters as a function of halo mass, are a direct probe of the hot baryon content within haloes.
 Meanwhile, kSZ measurements, which capture the motion and abundance of ionised gas through the scattering of hot electrons off CMB photons, allow us to trace both the bound and ejected gas components of haloes.
 These external tracers can help refine our models of baryonic feedback, providing additional constraints on both the cosmological and baryonic parameters \citep{Schneider:2018,Schneider:2021,Grandis:2023,Bigwood:2024,To:2024,McCarthy:2024,Sunseri:2025}.